Home

 Where can you purchase your safari gear?

-In South Africa there are a few stores that stock comfortable cotton shirts, shorts, pants, jackets and hats such as Cape Union Mart, Outdoor Warehouse and the Kruger shops in the larger camps like Skukuza, Lower Sabie and Satara.
+In South Africa there are a few stores that stock comfortable cotton shirts, shorts, pants, jackets and hats such as Cape Union Mart, Outdoor Warehouse and the Kruger shops in the larger camps like Skukuza, Lower Sabie, Satara, Berg en Dal and Mopani.

 In Namibia you can try Safariland Holtz in Windhoek as the Etosha shops keep minimal stock of safari clothing.